deepenrp/DJIA_analysis/README.md

 Note:- More analyses will be added soon to include CAPM, bankruptcy risk, as well as portfolio construction.
 Other aspects such as profitability, liquidity, and other performance measures will be included soon.

-The end goal is to deploy a webapp on Heroku with visualizations that various components of the analysis.
+The end goal is to deploy a webapp on Heroku with visualizations of various components in the analysis.

 ### Requirements: